-- This recipe is from our cookbook: Gather
+(This recipe is from our second cookbook, Gather)

 Note, these instructions are written assuming the standard serving size, since you have modified the number of servings, these steps may need to be modified for best results

 Heat a medium-sized saucepan over medium heat.
 Add the duck fat and onion to the pan, and sauté the onion until translucent.
 Add the tomato sauce, tomato paste, and balsamic vinegar.
 Stir to combine all ingredients.
 Season with oregano, salt, and pepper.
 Allow the sauce to come to a light boil, turn down to a simmer, and cover.
 Simmer the sauce until time for serving.

 Preheat your oven to 350 degrees.
 Slice the spaghetti squash in half, and remove the seeds.
 Place the spaghetti squash in a baking dish, and bake for 35 minutes or until fork-tender.

 In a large mixing bowl, combine the ground beef, garlic, shallot, salt, and pepper.
 Roll the meat into 1-ounce meatballs, and place them on a baking sheet.
 Stuff each green olive with a pimento, and place 1 olive in the center of each meatball to create an “eye.”
 Bake the meatballs for 30 minutes.

 Remove the squash from the oven, allow it to cool enough to touch, and shred the squash with a fork to create “noodles.”
 Plate the spaghetti squash in a large bowl.
 Top it with the sauce, but do not toss.
 Top the squash and sauce with several meat “eyeballs.”
 Before serving, toss the dish to evenly coat the squash with sauce.

 Our recipes are created using Paleo, Primal and Gluten-free guidelines.
 Learn more about our diet and lifestyle at www.primalpalate.com.